aivoric/MovieAnalysis/BLOGPOST.md

 So what happens when we try to train a model using the Netflix data set?
 Can the model be used to predict movie ratings?

 So in short: maybe.
-When you calculated the mean squared error (sorry, getting technical here) you get: TBD.
+When we calculated the mean squared error (sorry, getting technical here) we got: TBD.

-There may be some predictive value in the model, but as mentioned above, we would need to revisit the data engineering side of this project to see if can group the data somehow differently to product a different input for the model.
+There may be some predictive value in the model, but as mentioned above, we would need to revisit the data engineering side of this project to see if can group the data somehow differently to produce a different input for the model, i.e. reduce the number of features.
+Perhaps we only look at a certain number of actors, or group actors by country of origin.
+Hard to say.
+This requires more thinking.

 ### Thank you

 Thank you for reading this.
-Hopefully you find some interesting insights.
+Hopefully you have found some interesting insights.